 Demystification of Ichu Aja: a Sacred Practice in Igbo Spirituality!

-Let’s address some of the purposes and spriritual benefits of Ichu Aja in Odinani.
-We have already established that it is a concept and ritual that enables those who practise it to make sacrifical offerings in many forms for different purposes, so let’s provide more instances of its use:
+Let us now consider some of the purposes and spiritual benefits of Ichu Aja in Odinani.
+As we’ve already established, this practice is both a concept and a ritual that allows practitioners to make sacrificial offerings in various forms and for different intentions.

 • It serves as a tool for energetic exchange.
 Whenever Ichu Aja is done, there is an expectation that something negative is taken away or ceases to exist and is replaced with something better that improves the well being of the person on whose behalf it is done.